LinuxForHealth/FHIR/fhir-persistence-schema/README.md

     - grants.sql:  `db2 -tvf grants.sql`
     - stored-procedures.sql:  `db2 -td@ -vf stored-procedures.sql`

+# V0021 - Drops the DOMAINRESOURCE and RESOURCE tables

+If there is data in the DOMAINRESOURCE and RESOURCE table groups, which is unexpected, the administrator may run the tool with `--force-unused-table-removal` to force the removal of the unused tables.

 FHIR® is the registered trademark of HL7 and is used with the permission of HL7.